Jesuitenkirche & Palais Pfeifersberg

 A keen supporter of the Jesuits in Tyrol was the Tyrolean prince and later Emperor Ferdinand I. Like Ignatius of Loyola, he had grown up in Spain.
 He had just as many difficulties with the customs of the Germans and the non-existent Reformation movement in Spain as he did with the language.
 The Tyrolean population, on the other hand, were alienated from their sovereign, who, with his foreign court, could easily be mistaken for an occupying power.
 A connecting element between the two worlds was the Roman Church, especially the Jesuits.

 The Jesuits were very open to research, knowledge gathering and education and wanted to learn to understand the world in terms of Christian creation.
-This made them a hip antithesis to both the dusty existing orders and the Protestants.
+For Catholics, this made them a hip antithesis to both the dusty existing orders and the Protestants.
 Faith and empiricism combined to form a kind of pre-modern science that attempted to explain nature and physics.
 Ferdinand II's collection at Ambras Castle bears witness to the thirst for research of the time, as do the alchemical experiments carried out by Emperor Matthias.

 The Jesuit order, fully committed to popular belief, was also highly motivated when it came to persecuting witches and people of other faiths.
 In the then recently discovered New World in America and Asia, the Jesuits were eager to proselytise the local pagan population.
 St Francis Xavier, one of Ignatius of Loyola's first companions, died on a missionary journey in China.
 In a side chapel of the Jesuit church in Innsbruck, this Soldaten Christi an altar was consecrated.

-During his travels across Europe, Petrus Canisius also spent some time in Innsbruck and was instrumental in the establishment of the Jesuit order.
+One of the most important Jesuit theologians was Petrus Canisius (1521 - 1597).
+The educated cleric quickly rose through the ranks of the newly founded Jesuit order and was installed by Emperor Ferdinand as one of the most important ecclesiastical politicians in the empire.
+During his travels across Europe, Petrus Canisius also spent some time in Innsbruck and played a key role in the establishment of the Jesuit order.
 He was both a confessor to the aristocracy and a churchman for the masses, reaching out to the rural population while travelling through the villages of Tyrol.
 He recognised that Latin was not the language to immunise peasants, farmhands and maids against Protestantism.
 With his catechism, Petrus Canisius wrote an important German-language collection of ideas in the Catholic struggle against the Protestant Reformation, which was translated into all languages and was long regarded as a guide for the Catholic Church.

 Today, Karl-Rahner-Platz is not only home to the Jesuit Church, but also the Faculty of Theology at the University of Innsbruck.
 In Saggen, the Collegium Canisianum belongs to the Jesuits.